The Crystal Cube: Reception

-The BBC were not expecting that the show Fry and Laurie made would combine elements of science-fiction and mockumentary, and as a result, the pilot was not commissioned into a series.
+The BBC were not expecting that the show Fry and Laurie made would combine elements of science fiction and mockumentary, and as a result, the pilot was not commissioned into a series.
 Fry and Laurie did make later appearances in other BBC comedy shows such as The Young Ones and Blackadder.
-The BBC later gave Fry and Laurie a second chance and this resulted in A Bit of Fry and Laurie, first broadcast in 1987.
+The BBC later gave Fry and Laurie a second opportunity and this resulted in A Bit of Fry and Laurie, first broadcast in 1987.

 One joke from The Crystal Cube is reused in A Bit of Fry and Laurie.
-In it Harris Edgley-Woad, a fictional early genetics pioneer, was said to have been born in a working-class home that his parents had built for him in the grounds of their Gloucestershire estate.
-This joke appears in the last episode of the second series of A Bit of Fry and Laurie, but instead it is Laurie who was born in such a house.
+In The Crystal Cube, Harris Edgley-Woad, a fictional early genetics pioneer, was said to have been born in a working-class home that his parents had built for him in the grounds of their Gloucestershire estate.
+This joke reappears in the last episode of the second series of A Bit of Fry and Laurie, but instead it is Laurie who was born in such a house.